harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 And so I started looking for opportunities to do more policy-related work.
 And NIH is not a policy-setting agency outside of the NIH itself.
 And so I wanted to really think about how to cut my teeth in policy.

 So I joined some committees in the intramural research program.
-We have a scientific review committee that's kind of like the Center for Scientific Review for extramural \[research\], where we were reviewing other intramural scientists' research.
+We have a scientific review committee that's like the Center for Scientific Review for extramural \[research\], where we were reviewing other intramural scientists' research.
 And then I got involved in the data access committees.
 And that really accelerated my interest in information policy.
 I was able to go over to help set up a new program in the Office of the Director at NIAID — National Institute of Allergy and Infectious Diseases — called the Office of Data Science and Emerging Technologies.
 And that was done right at the start of the pandemic.
 So work there was done really in data sharing and training, and training people how to share effective data, standing up a new data access committee.

-And that kind of launched me into sort of the national stage, where I ended up being invited to President Biden's Fast Track Action Committee on Scientific Integrity.
+And that launched me into the national stage, where I ended up being invited to President Biden's Fast Track Action Committee on Scientific Integrity.
 And that led [Alondra Nelson](https://en.wikipedia.org/wiki/Alondra_Nelson) at the White House Office of Science and Technology Policy to invite me to lead science for the Biden-Harris administration, all the way before I got to OMB later on.
 So it's been a long, winding career road.

 **Public Data Project:**\
 That's fascinating.
 It's such an intersection of direct policy work, as you say, as well as the work that we in libraries are concerned with around preservation and access.
 It's really great to have your perspective here.